Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 What a guy.

-They did the gritty reboot
+They did the gritty reboot of fresh prints.

-That's probably what I'm thinking,
+Oh, that's probably what I'm thinking, actually.

-Hey, I'd also like to thank
+Hey, I'd also like to think from Tempe in Arizona, Jordana Hayden.

 Jordana Hayden.